myokit/myokit/README.md

 For the graphical parts (such as the IDE) to work, you'll also need to have either PyQt4, PyQt5, or PySide installed (PySide2 is not yet supported).

+Existing Myokit installations can be upgraded using

+    pip install --upgrade myokit

 For full details, see [http://myokit.org/install](http://myokit.org/install).

 ## Quick-start guide